modernish/modernish/README.md

 * `BUG_CSNHDBKSL`: Backslashes within non-expanding here-documents within command substitutions are incorrectly expanded to perform newline joining, as opposed to left intact. (bash \<= 4.4)
+* `BUG_CSUBRMLF`: A bug affecting the stripping of final linefeeds from command substitutions.
+If a command substitution does not produce any output to substitute **and** is concatenated in a string or here-document, then the shell removes any concurrent linefeeds occurring directly before the command substitution in that string or here-document.
+  (dash \<= 0.5.10.2, Busybox ash, FreeBSD sh)
 * `BUG_CSUBSTDO`: If standard output (file descriptor 1) is closed before entering a command substitution, and any other file descriptors are redirected within the command substitution, commands such as `echo` or